bagustris/nlp-python/reference.md

 Tokenization
 : The process of splitting a sentence into its constituent tokens.
 For segmented languages such as English, the existence of whitespace makes tokenization relatively easier and uninteresting.
-How- ever, for languages such as Chinese and Arabic, the task is more dif- ficult since there are no explicit boundaries.
+However, for languages such as Chinese and Arabic, the task is more difficult since there are no explicit boundaries.
 Furthermore, almost all characters in such non-segmented languages can exist as one-character words by themselves but can also join together to form multi-character words.